A Data Envelopment Analysis Approach for Assessing Fairness in Resource Allocation: Application to Kidney Exchange Programs: Methodology

 \subsection{Data Envelopment Analysis Framework}

-Our study employs Data Envelopment Analysis (DEA) to evaluate the fairness of kidney allocation across multiple criteria.
+Our study employs Data Envelopment Analysis (DEA) to evaluate kidney allocation fairness across multiple criteria.
 This approach, originally developed by \citet{Charnes1978}, allows for a comprehensive analysis of efficiency in converting multiple inputs into outputs.
-In our context, we aim to simultaneously minimize certain criteria such as waitlist duration and KDPI score while maximizing other criteria like graft lifespan.
+In our context, we aim to simultaneously minimize certain criteria, such as waitlist duration and LKDPI score, while maximizing others, such as graft lifespan.
 This objective motivates our use of the hyperbolic graph efficiency measure in our DEA framework, an extension proposed by \citet{Fare1985}, where we treat the criteria to be minimized as inputs and those to be maximized as outputs.